- Reference Number: HEY-980/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-The Multi-disciplinary team (MDT) is a team of healthcare professionals with the necessary skills to diagnose and treat patients with haematological disorders (disorders of the blood and also cancers such as leukaemia, lymphoma and myeloma).
+This leaflet has been produced to give you general information about the Haematology Multi-disciplinary Team.
+The multi-disciplinary team (MDT) is a team of healthcare professionals with the necessary skills to diagnose and treat patients with haematological disorders (disorders of the blood and also cancers such as leukaemia, lymphoma and myeloma).

 Due to the complex nature of many blood disorders, there may be a number of tests needed and treatment options available.
 More than one specialist is likely to be involved in your care.

-Who attends an MDT?
+Who attends the MDT?

 The MDT includes a number of highly skilled healthcare professionals.
 It provides a place for all people concerned with your care to come together to talk specifically about your case, determine the treatment options for you and to agree the best course of treatment.